 A proper tax policy emphasizes good jobs and public investments, not bailouts and handouts for billionaires and huge corporations.
 Instead of high sales taxes and property taxes that hit the poor the hardest, it is time for the wealthy to pay their fair share of taxes again.
 Pennsylvania income taxes should be set in a progressive way; if the current Constitution does not allow progressive income taxation, as some believe, we support amending the Constitution to make it clear.

-As guiding principles when considering new laws, Garret supports the following general policy: the Green Party of the United States' Green New Deal, as well as the platforms of both the Green Party of Pennsylvania and the Green Party of Allegheny County.
+Garret also supports the Green Party of the United States' Green New Deal, as well as the platforms of both the Green Party of Pennsylvania and the Green Party of Allegheny County.